muugumuugu/coUrses/BSC+programming-and-data-science/iitm/computational-thinking/notes/notes.md

 ---

-# lec 6.2 - Introduction to dictionary data structure
+## lec 6.2 - Introduction to dictionary data structure

 ---

-# lec 6.3 - Concept of dictionary to solve birthday paradox problem
+## lec 6.3 - Concept of dictionary to solve birthday paradox problem

 ---

-# lec 6.4 - Resolve pronoun with its equivalent matching noun using dictionary and ordered lists
+## lec 6.4 - Resolve pronoun with its equivalent matching noun using dictionary and ordered lists

 ---

-# lec 6.6 - Pseudocode for dictionaries
+## lec 6.6 - Pseudocode for dictionaries

 ---

-# lec 6.6 - Pseudocodes for real-time examples using dictionaries
+## lec 6.6 - Pseudocodes for real-time examples using dictionaries

 ---
-# lec 6.8 - Dictionary comparison to find common elements in them
+## lec 6.8 - Dictionary comparison to find common elements in them

 ---

-# lec 6.8 - Procedure to find relations among customers based on their spending patterns
+## lec 6.8 - Procedure to find relations among customers based on their spending patterns

 ---

-# lec 6.9 - Side effects in pseudocodes for lists and dictionaries
+## lec 6.9 - Side effects in pseudocodes for lists and dictionaries

+---

+# WEEK 7
+---

+---

+## lec 7.1 - Introduction to graph data structure

+vertexes connected by an edge when they are related.

+---

+## lec 7.2 - Introduction to matrices and implementation of matrix using nested dictionary

++ for random acces use nested dictionaries indexed by integer == using 2d - arrays

+---

+## lec 7.3 - Undirected graph and cliques
++ clique - all nodes connected to each other and not connected to other nodes in the graph.

+---

+## lec 7.4 - Concept of popular students using graph

++ degree of a vertex

+---

+## lec 7.5 - Pseudocodes for real-time examples using graphs

+--

+## lec 7.6 - Concept of connected graph to represent the relationship between different nouns in a paragraph

++ making a graph of nouns/pronouns connected by a verb not containging conjections/punctuations in btwn
++ choerence of a paragraph using noun connection graph -- disconnected - disjoint meaning of paragraph.
++ connected graphs

+--

+## lec 7.7 - Represent direct trains using a graph and find a route using multiple hops

++ graph representation of directly connected stations, edge represents a train.